eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 ..................

-Although the SEDP protocol never requires any configuration, network partitioning does interact with it: so-called ‘ignored partitions’ can be used to instruct Cyclone DDS to completely ignore certain DCPS topic and partition combinations, which will prevent data for these topic/partition combinations from being forwarded to and from the network.
+Although the SEDP protocol never requires any configuration, network partitioning does interact with it: so-called ‘ignored partitions’ can be used to instruct Eclipse Cyclone DDS to completely ignore certain DCPS topic and partition combinations, which will prevent data for these topic/partition combinations from being forwarded to and from the network.